MRMORNINGSTAR2233/Rag-P/readme.md

 RAG-P is released under the MIT License.
 For more information, see the `LICENSE` file.

 For any questions or issues, please open an issue on the GitHub repository.
-Happy arguing! 😄
+Happy Coding! 😄